alibaba/HandyJSON/README.md

 ## The Basics

-To support deserialization from JSON, a class/struct need to comform to 'HandyJSON' protocol.
+To support deserialization from JSON, a class/struct need to conform to 'HandyJSON' protocol.
 It's truly protocol, not some class inherited from NSObject.

-To comform to 'HandyJSON', a class need to implement an empty initializer.
+To conform to 'HandyJSON', a class need to implement an empty initializer.

 ```
 class Animal: HandyJSON {